 a) ALTSA Case Managers and Tribal Case Managers have primary responsibility for monitoring the implementation of plans of care and participant health and welfare.
-The implementation and monitoring of the plans of care through face-to-face visits and by phone ensure that services are provided as outlined.
-Change assessments could have all or parts of the assessment completed through telephonic or other technology media.
-The state would follow 42 CFR 441.535 when completing assessments.
-Telephonic or assessment through other technology media would be available for all individuals, and all individuals are provided the opportunity for an in-person assessment in lieu of one preformed telephonically.
+The implementation and monitoring of the plans of care through face to face visits and by phone ensure that services are provided as outlined.
 Case managers adjust plans of care as needed or as requested by the participant.
 In addition, ALTSA quality assurance activities provide monitoring of service plan implementation.